-Disposals cannot be progressed until an ELT/Cabinet decision has been made.
+Disposals cannot be progressed until a CMT/Mayoral approval has been made.

 Once determined that a property is surplus to the Councils requirements, all land and property assets which are released for disposal will be fully marketed with the exception of disposals to nominated and special purchasers (see below), which will be sold by private treaty negotiation.